-Applicants who have completed an AGEC or an associate's or higher degree need not submit high school transcripts.
+Applicants who have completed an AGEC or an associate's or higher degree need not submit high school transcripts unless the application is being submitted to the Ira A. Fulton School of Engineering or the Walter Cronkite School of Journalism and Mass Communication.